codeskyblue/travelexec/README.md

 ## travelexec
 This is command tool for program test.
-It will help you **travel** the directories and find all files and **exec**ute specified command.
+It will help you **travel** the directories and find all files and **execute** specified command.

 So I call it `travelexec`.